JRoegit/SoulBound/README.md

 - LATEX via Overleaf for documentation and collaborative writing.
 - Utilization of online libraries for assets to streamline development.

-Note: This README provides an overview of the game, its unique features, gameplay, target platform, development tools, and group coordination plan.
+Note: This README provides an overview of the game, its unique features, gameplay, target platform, and development tools.
 For detailed documentation and updates, refer to the project's development resources.